 Since the Victorian era, many congratulations have survived, with over 1,700 copies being exhibited at the London Museum.
 The collection belonged to Jonathan King, the one who owned a small firm to produce such love letters.
 The existence of these copies demonstrates the diversity of templates, verses and colours that were used.
 Of course, the more complex the design, the more expensive it was.
 One thing to note is that in the Victorian era, the use of the well-known hearts symbols was almost nonexistent.

 In the middle of the nineteenth century, St. Valentine’s crossed the Atlantic.
 They have become immediately popular in America, a place that has encouraged their spread by diversifying them, but also through low prices.
 In 1913, Hallmark Cards produced the first love greetings, which was an important step in the development of their commercialization over time.

 Of course, not just the greeting cards you will give to your beloved person on the occasion of St. Valentine’s Day.
 Flowers, chocolate, good quality champagne, a dinner at the Birmingham restaurant are highly recommended.
 If you are at the beginning of the relationship and have met with her so far only a few times, avoid sentimental or too expensive gifts.
 If she is already your girlfriend, you can opt for a set of sexy lingerie, a watch, more luxurious cosmetics.

 In case you did not have time to make a girlfriend, you still have the right to celebrate love with a beautiful girl.
-Fantasy Escorts Birmingham is here to help you spend the most romantic evening of St. Valentine.
+Fantasy Escorts Birmingham is here to help you spend the most romantic evening of St. Valentine in any city from West Midlands and East Midlands.
 Call our friendly receptionist and ask which girls are available this magical evening.
 In the shortest time, a sweetheart girl will arrive at your location to spend the best moments together.